ruthkr/GREAT/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of GREAT to estimate the temporal expression pattern of a specific target gene using simple transformations, such as shifts and stretches.
+The goal of GREAT (Gene Registration from Expression and Time-courses) to estimate the temporal expression pattern of a specific target gene using simple transformations, such as shifts and stretches.

 ## Installation